boltops-tools/ufo-docs/_docs/debug/ecs-exec.md

 ## Setup: ECS Service EnableExecuteCommand

 Make sure that `EnableExecuteCommand` is enabled on the ECS Service.
 UFO enables it by default.
 The reasoning is that this feature is just so helpful.
 Also, `heroku run` works right out of the gates.
-Albeit, heroku's version is slightly different since it starts up a new container, .
+Albeit, heroku's version is slightly different since it starts up a new container.
 Also, copilot also enables it by default for its version, `copilot svc exec`, to work right off the bat.
 Nevertheless, it is also possible to disable it.
 Example:

 .ufo/config.rb